 These Are the Most Popular Dog Breeds in Canada

 Dogs may be our best friends, but which ones do we rely on the most?
 Every year, the Canadian Kennel Club releases a list of the top ten most popular dog breeds in Canada.
-Here’s what their 2019 rankings tell us about the canines we know and love.
+Here’s what their recent rankings tell us about the canines we know and love.